 – This post is courtesy of diyprojects.com and shared with permission –

-I love this project – It still amazes me what you can build with repurposed wood and how great it looks.
-We really wanted to make a big DIY smoker, but most of the plans we looked that showed you how to build a smokehouse were too small and/or they called for using quite a bit of expensive materials.
+I love this project.
+It still amazes me what you can build with repurposed wood and how great it looks.
+We really wanted to make a big DIY smoker, but most of the plans we looked that showed you how to build a smokehouse were too small and/or they called for using quite a lot of expensive materials.
 We never found plans that really met our requirements, so we ended up making our own.

-- size – it needed to be big enough to smoke more items at once and to smoke larger items.
+- Size – it needed to be big enough to fit a lot of items at once and also smoke large items

 - 2 1/2 inch screws *you should choose a good outdoor screw, we used plastic coated decking screws